awpala/my-omscs-notes/cs-6515/01-dynamic-programming.md

 | $8$ | $5$ | $4$ | $5, 7, 9, 10$ |
 | $9$ | $8$ | $4$ | $5, 7, 9, 10$ |

 Let us pay special attention to the case of $i = 9$ .
-While we can append $8$ to gives subsequence $5, 7, 9, 10$ (as shown provisionally in the table above), there is in fact *another* possible solution: $-3, 1, 4, 5, 8$ .
+While we can append $8$ here to produce subsequence $5, 7, 9, 10$ (as shown provisionally in the table above), there is in fact *another* possible solution: $-3, 1, 4, 5, 8$ .

-The problem, then, is as follows: How can we compute $L(9)$ using $L(1), \dots, L(8)$ ?
-In particular, how do we know whether or not we can append $8$ to the current solution at that point, if we do not otherwise maintain the current solution explicitly (but even if we were, how would we know to append $8$ at the end of it)?
+The problem, then, is as follows: How can we compute $L(9)$ using $L(0), \dots, L(8)$ ?
+In particular, how do we know whether or not we can append $8$ to the current solution at that point, if we do not otherwise maintain the current solution explicitly (but even if we were to do so, how would we know to append $8$ at the end of it)?
   * In particular, for the solution $5, 7, 9, 10$ , it is *not* appropriate to append $8$ , however, for the solution $-3, 1, 4, 5$ it *is* appropriate to append $8$ .

 So, then, suppose we did keep track of the current solution; in that case, what do we need to know?
 What we need to know is the *ending* element of the current solution (e.g., $10$ or $5$ in this case).
 Correspondingly, the ***key fact*** here is knowing the longest increasing subsequence with the *minimum* such element (e.g., $5$ in this case).
 Given the minimum such element, this yields the *most* corresponding opportunities to append an additional element onto the end of the subsequence.

-Therefore, in this case, in order to compute $L(9)$ using $L(1), \dots, L(8)$ , we need to keep track of the longest increasing subsequence solution with the minimum ending element (e.g., $5$ , which consequently allows to append $8$ to the end of the subsequence, thereby increasing the corresponding solution length from $4$ to $5$ accordingly).
+Therefore, in this case, in order to compute $L(9)$ using $L(0), \dots, L(8)$ , we need to keep track of the longest increasing subsequence solution with the minimum ending element (e.g., $5$ , which consequently allows to append $8$ to the end of the subsequence, thereby increasing the corresponding solution length from $4$ to $5$ accordingly).

 <center>
 <img src="./assets/01-DP1-013.png" width="650">